 No, nursing visits can only be billed if the service being done is face-to-face with the patient and is typically at a minimum of five minutes.

-Yes, but please not that specific documentation requirement must be met in order to use time as the key factor in determining the level of an E&M visit.
-There must be documentation of the length of the visit, and it must be more than 50% of the visit that was spent face-to-face with the patient counseling and/or coordinating care, it is also required to document what was discussed during the counseling and/or coordination of care.
+Yes, but please note that specific documentation requirements must be met in order to use time as the key factor in determining the level of an E&M visit.
+There must be documentation of the length of the visit, and it must be more than 50% of the visit that was spent face-to-face with the patient counseling and/or coordinating care.
+It is also required to document what was discussed during the counseling and/or coordination of care.

 Practice Management Coding Staff